Do you have a deep interest in the brain, spine, nerves, and muscles and like serving people? If yes, consider a career as a Neurologist.

 10. Work Conditions Of A Neurologist

 While working in the above settings, neurologists use various high-tech equipment and diagnostic capabilities to offer the best diagnosis and treatment.
 Some may work alongside other health professionals and specialists in a critical care team.

-In the “Neurologists” profession, there are no fixed working hours.
-They may have to spend long hours with patients suffering from severe and life-threatening diseases.
+In the "Neurologists" profession, there are no fixed working hours.
+They may spend long hours with patients suffering from severe and life-threatening diseases.

-They are also called to assess the status of a patient in emergency care units.
+They also assess the status of a patient in emergency care units.
 The job also requires travelling to see patients in different settings, including hospitals, clinics, and homes.

 11. How Long Does It Take To Become A Neurologist In Australia?